 We will listen.

-Contact our law firm and we will listen carefully to your memories of the accident.
+Contact the law firm of Fleming Law Personal Injury Attorney and we will listen carefully to your memories of the accident.
 We will also listen to how the truck accident injuries have affected you and what losses you have suffered — physical injuries, pain and suffering, lost wages, and property damage.

 We will investigate.